kubeflow/kubeflow/kubeflow/jupyter/prototypes/README.md

 - provide a k8 native mechanism to spawning jupyter notebooks for users

-- spawn a notebook within a RBAC protected namespace for a user

 - set a serviceAccountName within the spawning pod similar to jupyter-notebook

-- use k8 native authentication for the user within the protected namespace

-- allow similar params as kubeflow/core/prototypes/jupyterhub.jsonnet, including PVCs
+- allow similar params as kubeflow/core/prototypes/jupyterhub.jsonnet, including PVCs but use the kubernetes PodTemplateSpec

 ## Design

 The Notebooks component is an alternative to jupyterhub.
 The component defines a Notebook CRD and provides a notebook-controller (based on metacontroller's [CompositeController](https://metacontroller.app/api/compositecontroller/)).
-The Notebook CRD schema is similar to a kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) where it defines a [Pod Spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#podspec-v1-core) within its [template section](https://github.com/kubeflow/kubeflow/blob/111975f3886d058a112c7970dce209714ddcfb2e/kubeflow/notebooks/notebooks.schema#L32) that is used by the notebook-controller to create a Pod.
+The Notebook CRD schema is similar to a kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) where it defines a [Pod Spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#podspec-v1-core) within its [template section](https://github.com/kubeflow/kubeflow/blob/111975f3886d058a112c7970dce209714ddcfb2e/kubeflow/notebooks/notebooks.schema#L32) that is used by the notebook-controller to create a Deployment.
+Launching a notebook is nothing more than submitting a Notebook yaml to the api-server using kubectl.
 An example Notebook yaml is shown below:

 ```yaml
 apiVersion: kubeflow.org/v1alpha1